2 min

 Digital pollution

 Digital pollution is one of the aspects that blurs the positive effects of teleworking.
 Indeed, digital technology requires physical infrastructures that consume a lot of energy.
-With the rise of teleworking, the use of videoconferencing has drastically increased and is not without consequences for the planet.
+With the rise of teleworking, the use of videoconferencing has increased drastically and is not without consequences for the planet.
 According to a 2020 study mentioned in the ADEME study, one minute of videoconferencing would emit 1g of CO2.
-On the other hand, the over-equipping of IT equipment necessary for remote work is the source of new waste.
+On the other hand, the over-equipment of computer equipment necessary for remote work is the source of new waste.

-Digital pollution currently accounts for 4% of global carbon dioxide emissions , according to ADEME.
-With remote working, this figure is expected to increase.
-However, there are simple ways to reduce your environmental impact when working from home and achieve digital sobriety: delete your emails, clean your cloud spaces, favor calls over videoconferences or turn off your camera during videoconferences...
+Digital pollution currently accounts for 4% of global carbon dioxide emissions according to ADEME.
+With teleworking, this figure is expected to increase.
+However, there are simple ways to reduce your environmental impact while working from home and achieve digital sobriety: delete your emails, clean up your Cloud spaces, favor calls over videoconferences or turn off your camera during videoconferences...

-Even though our transport-related carbon footprint is decreasing thanks to teleworking, the International Energy Agency (IEA) notes that work-related pollution may well increase due to an increase in household energy consumption.
-In the United Kingdom, for example, the lockdowns of 2020 caused an increase in electricity consumption of around 15%.
+Even though our transport-related carbon footprint is decreasing thanks to teleworking, the International Energy Agency (IEA) notes that work-related pollution could well increase due to an increase in energy consumption by households.
+In the United Kingdom, for example, the 2020 lockdowns caused an increase in electricity consumption of around 15%.

-The number of business trips has been reduced, but we need to look at the impact of teleworking on other daily trips.
+The number of business trips has certainly been reduced, but we must look at the repercussions of teleworking on other daily trips.
 When we work remotely, we don't necessarily stay at home.
-Working from home can lead to unforeseen non-business travel: shopping, taking children to school, going to personal activities, etc.
+Teleworking can lead to unforeseen non-professional travel: shopping, taking your children to school, going to personal activities, etc.

 In addition, teleworking can have a relocation effect.
 With this new way of working, workers are encouraged to move further away.
-Indeed, they will agree to travel more if it is to go to work than once a week.
-As a result, commutes are longer and workers are much more likely to use the car.
-This can dampen the positive impact of reducing commuting.
+Indeed, they will agree to make more trips to work than once a week.
+As a result, journeys are longer and workers have much more recourse to the car.
+This can fade the positive impact of reducing commuting.

-See also: The 8 pros and cons of remote work
+See also: the 8 advantages and disadvantages of teleworking

 For more content, feel free to visit our Linkedin and Instagram !